George Jeffreys, 1st Baron Jeffreys: Reputation

-Jeffreys' reputation today is mixed.
+Jeffreys's reputation today is mixed.
 Some say he was a personally vengeful man.
 He had bitter personal and professional rivalries with Sir William Williams.
 His political animus was displayed during his legal career.
 He suffered from a painful kidney disease that may well have affected his unbridled temper and added to this reputation, and his doctors apparently recommended alcohol to dull the pain, which may have explained his often shocking conduct in court.

 In The Revolution of 1688, the historian J. R. Jones refers to Jeffreys as "an alcoholic".

 G. W. Keeton in Lord Chancellor Jeffreys and the Stuart Cause (1965) claimed the historical Jeffreys "to be a different person from the Jeffreys of legend".

 After reviewing the Lisle case and contemporary opinion Brian Harris QC concludes that 'Given that [Jeffreys] had to administer a largely inchoate criminal procedure and impose the bloody sentences that the law then required, a balanced judgement would regard Jeffreys as no worse, perhaps even a little better than most other judges of his era.'